SiddDman/path-finding-visualizer/README.md

 ## Future Improvements

+- Add a Set Start Tile and Set End Tile Button to set custom Start Tile and End Tile.
 - Add more algorithms (e.g., Greedy Best-First Search, Bi-directional Search).
 - Allow dynamic weighting for Dijkstra and A*.
 - Add support for weighted walls.